TROVE + THE FUTURE of NEWS

 Additionally, a team of editors evaluated the 15,000 new sources and 43,000 feeds for quality, and those sources fed the troves.
 An algorithm continuously ranked each trove's stories based on authority and timeliness.

-• control what they wanted to read, see and hear
+• control what they want to read, see and hear

-• choose the news you wanted to read
+• choose the news you want to read

-• pick the news you wanted to share
+• pick the news you want to share

 • inject outside content to augment vetted in-app sources